danbz/aesthetic-programming/source/3-InfiniteLoops/Readme.md

 ==  equality
 === equality (include strict data type checking)
 !=  not equal to
-!== inquality with strict type checking
+!== inequality with strict type checking
 */

 /*